gyyu/gyyu.github.io/_posts/2020-03-29-internalized-misogyny.md

 I still think there's many barriers to entry to women in gaming, and a side project I've been dedicating some of my time to at Riot (aside from my primary role as a software engineer) is helping tackle the problem of how LCS has no women in our league.
 I also recently started playing StarCraft 2 again -- casually.
 It's been a lot of fun.
 And cathartic in a way.

-# Some quick thoughts about transgender women in gaming: Scarlett, Zoe, and Remilia
+# Transgender women in gaming are women in gaming.
+Women in gaming doesn't implicitly mean cisgender women in gaming.

 If you're a StarCraft 2 fan, you might have read the above section and wondered: "What about Scarlett?" -- for those who aren't familiar, Scarlett is a professional Zerg player in SC2 who has won tons of major tournaments.
 She was at some point arguably the best foreigner and could compete as an equal against Korean players.
 She's racked up countless accolades and has an incredibly impressive career.
 She's also a transgender woman.
 I like this [article covering her if you'd like to learn a bit more about her experience](https://games.avclub.com/how-a-transgender-foreign-hope-is-challenging-the-pro-1798265974).

 She came out while I was watching high school, and whenever she competed, Twitch chat was always full of incredibly transphobic comments: that she wasn't a real woman and comments about her looks or voice and how well she passed.
 My friends and I would shake our heads and comment on how bigoted that behavior was.
-But to be honest, looking back, I was also a bit transphobic.
+But to be honest, looking back, I was also ignorant in some ways myself.
 I also had a friend, Zoe, on my SC2 team who came out as transgender as well, and she was a Masters Zerg (who later on hit Grandmaster some time after I quit playing).
-And I think in this proximity to a transgender woman, I felt like I was a good ally -- in much the same way that some people justify not being racist (despite doing or saying indisputably racist things) because they have a close friend who is black.
+And I think in this proximity to a transgender woman and the support I was able to show her, I felt like I was a good ally -- in much the same way that some people justify not being racist (despite doing or saying indisputably racist things) because they have a close friend who is black.
 But I was reflecting on that time, and that perception and voiced support for the transgender community was probably mostly to feel good about myself and hid some of my own personal prejudices.
 Implicit in my view of wanting to support women in gaming, was wanting to support _cisgender_ women in gaming.
 I used to always tell people I was the only girl on my team in high school, and I still thought about wanting to be the first woman in the professional SC2 scene despite Scarlett being around because _I didn't really count transgender women as women_ at that time.

 When Remilia passed away, I revisited my beliefs about women in gaming.
 Remilia's story is pretty fucking awful, and I'd encourage others who don't know about what happened to try to educate themselves about the exploitation and transphobia she experienced from the entire League of Legends community and her team.
 And her story made me revisit and check myself about how I've previously had opinions that were transphobic, and how I could be a better ally in the future.

 Women in gaming and thoughts around it should reflect its name and truly be from the perspective of all women.
 There isn't an implicit "cisgender" in front of that; transgender women in gaming play an important role for our entire gender identity group and trying to exclude them does a disservice to all of us.
 Learning how to better support and include transgender women is important.
 So as a side thought, I'd like to ask anybody reading this who is also not a part of that identity group to join me and check yourself, and think about how to be a better ally.

+# A good rallying call

-# A closing thought, again, from the friend who gave the lightning talk
+My friend who gave the lightning talk also said one more thing I'd like to share:

-For those of you who are also a woman in gaming: instead of defending the niche you occupy as a woman in the gaming space, make more room for other women.
+> For those of you [who are also a woman in gaming]: instead of defending the niche you occupy as a woman in the gaming space, make more room for others.

 I'll try to do this too.

 # Some other articles I liked